dancer1325/fluentd-docs/configuration/buffer-section.md

 ### Tag

-If a `tag` is specified as a chunk key, the output plugin writes events into chunks grouped by tag.
-Events with different tags will be written into different chunks.
+If a `tag` is specified as a chunk key, the output plugin writes events into chunks grouped by tag
+* Events with different tags will be written into different chunks.

 ```text
 <match tag.**>